aburak256/Currency-with-Twitter/README.md

 p-values are smaller than 0.05.
 So we can say that there is a meaningful difference with the results of two datasets

+### Files

+Difference_model_normal.ipynb - Predictions with only difference feature

+predictions_difference_tweets.ipynb - Predictions with difference and tweet data

+Files that begins with Twint - Collecting Tweets

+Project.ipynb - Analysis of data and predictions with currency rate and Tweets

+Results.ipynb - Comparisons and visualizations of results